Australian reshuffle ‘chance to rethink international education’

 Australia’s ministerial reshuffle is an opportunity for the federal government to “review and refine” its international education policies, according to the representative body for research-intensive universities.

-Employment and workplace relations minister Tony Burke will replace Clare O’Neil as home affairs minister, in changes prompted by the impending departure of two members of cabinet.
+Employment and workplace relations minister Tony Burke will replace Clare O’Neil as home affairs minister, in changes prompted by the impending departure of two members of Cabinet.

 Mr Burke will also assume the duties of outgoing immigration minister Andrew Giles.
-Mr Giles has been named minister for skills and training, replacing Brendan O’Connor who is stepping down from cabinet ahead of his retirement at the forthcoming election.
+Mr Giles has been named minister for skills and training, replacing Brendan O’Connor, who is stepping down from Cabinet ahead of his retirement at the forthcoming election.

-The Group of Eight said it would seek an urgent meeting with Mr Burke to discuss the “significant national economic damage” threatened by Canberra’s stance on international education.
+The Group of Eight (Go8) said it would seek an urgent meeting with Mr Burke to discuss the “significant national economic damage” threatened by Canberra’s stance on international education.

 “The government is making a critical mistake by using international students as a scapegoat to manage a short-term spike in migration and ease housing pressure,” said chief executive Vicki Thomson.

-“Imposing caps on international student enrolments will have long lasting, damaging consequences for our economy, our capacity to attract the highest-quality students, our skilled workforce and Australia’s international reputation.”
+“Imposing caps on international student enrolments will have long-lasting, damaging consequences for our economy, our capacity to attract the highest-quality students, our skilled workforce and Australia’s international reputation.”

 It remains to be seen whether the ministerial changes will significantly affect the policy environment.
-Immigration is seen as an area of political vulnerability for the governing Labor Party amid opposition criticism of record post-pandemic arrivals.
+Immigration is seen as an area of political vulnerability for the governing Labor Party amid opposition criticism of record numbers of post-pandemic arrivals.

 Journalists at a 28 July press conference asked prime minister Anthony Albanese whether Ms O’Neil and Mr Giles were being punished for their performance in the home affairs portfolio.
 He said the new appointments should not be considered a rebuke, and the pair had done a good job cleaning up the immigration “mess” left by the previous government.